Anonymous - Beurre Disigny

 stir the eggs together with a fork and, with the machine running, add them

-it should be.
-(If you want to make the dough in a mixer, use the paddle attachment.
-First beat the butter until it is smooth, then add the remaining ingredients in the order given above.
-Just be careful when you add the
+just as it should be.
+(If you want to make the dough in a mixer, use the

 2. Gather the dough into a ball and divide it into 3 pieces.
-Gently press each piece into a disk and wrap each disk in plastic.
-Allow the dough to rest in
+Gently press

-baking.
-(The dough can be wrapped airtight and frozen for up to a month.)
+before rolling and baking.
+(The dough can be wrapped airtight and

 3. To roll and bake tart crusts: For each tart, butter the right-sized tart